National Federation of the Blind 2015 Braille Enrichment for Literacy and Learning (BELL) Program Application

 - Complete the permissions and releases form: The information in this form provides us with all of the detailed information that we will need to meet your child’s needs.
 This form contains the following: general release, sunscreen release, medical release, medical history and health insurance information, program expectations, media release, transportation release, and student pick-up release.

 - After completing step two, you will receive an email containing a copy of all of the information you provided in the permissions and releases form.
 You must print, sign, and return the entire contents of that email to your state coordinator.
-Contact information for your state coordinator will appear at the top of the email.
-Additionally, you can find all of your state coordinator’s contact information by visiting www.nfb.org/BELL and following the link for your state.
+You can find all of your state coordinator’s contact information by visiting www.nfb.org/BELL and following the link for your state.

 The application process will take approximately 20-30 minutes.
 You may wish to have your child’s IEP or latest progress report to assist you in answering the questions related to your child’s knowledge of Braille and other nonvisual skills.